Yamini2001/HackerRank-Solutions/README.md

 57. [MinimizeXOR.java](MinimizeXOR.java) Solutions to calculate the minimize the XOR.
 58. [BitwiseXORAllPairings.java](BitwiseXORAllPairings.java) Solutions to calculate the bitwise XOR of all pairings.
 59. [NeighbouringBitwiseXOR.java](NeighbouringBitwiseXOR.java) Solutions to calculate the neighbouring bitwise XOR.
+60. [RemoveElement.java](RemoveElement.java) Solutions to calculate the remove element.